woodser/monero-java/README.md

 ## Donate

 Donations are gratefully accepted.
-Thank you for supporting this project!
+Thank you for your support!

 <p align="center">
 	<img src="donate.png" width="125" height="125"/>